Evernote/android-job/README.md

 # Android-Job

 An utility library for Android to run jobs delayed in the background.
 Depending on the Android version either the `JobScheduler`, `GcmNetworkManager` or `AlarmManager` is getting used.
-You can find out in [this blog post](https://blog.evernote.com/tech/2015/10/26/unified-job-library-android/) or [this presentation](https://speakerdeck.com/vrallev/scheduling-background-job-on-android-at-the-right-time) why you should prefer this library than each separate API.
+You can find out in [this blog post](https://blog.evernote.com/tech/2015/10/26/unified-job-library-android/) or in [these slides](https://speakerdeck.com/vrallev/scheduling-background-job-on-android-at-the-right-time) why you should prefer this library than each separate API.
 All features from Android Nougat are backward compatible.

 ## Download